 Yes!
 Repairing the cable is a 30 second process.
 RBtec offers a repair kit (RB-RBMCTXT) that bridges the cut in a weatherproof method to maintain the system’s performance.

-The repair box is installed at the cut point, the sensor cable connects into screw terminals on both sides of the repair box, and the system is back up and running.
+The repair box is installed at the cut point, the sensor cable connects to screw terminals on both sides of the repair box, and the system is back up and running.